School of Nursing

 The School of Nursing offers four degree programs, a Bachelor of Science in Nursing (B.S.N.), Master of Science in Nursing (M.S.N.), Doctor of Nursing Practice (D.N.P.), and Doctor of Philosophy (Ph.D.) and one Post-Graduate Certificate as a Nurse Practitioner.

 The School of Nursing has a unique role in nursing education related to its placement in the South Texas Region.
 The region has large underserved populations with different health care needs.
 Cardiovascular disease, diabetes, teen pregnancy, mental illness and other chronic conditions are prevalent.
 We have been designated by the United States Department of Education as a Hispanic Serving Institution.

 We develop diverse nurse leaders to improve health and health care, through education, research, practice, and community engagement.

 We make lives better by promoting health as an act of social justice.

-The School of Nursing mission, values, and vision are written and published on the School of Nursing web site and relates to all programs.
+The School of Nursing mission, values, and vision are published on the School of Nursing web site and relates to all programs.
 The School of Nursing goals are incorporated into the strategic plan.
 Both are accessible to current and prospective students.
 The mission, vision and goals are each congruent with those of the Health Science Center.
 They are consistent with relevant professional standards and nursing guidelines to prepare students for beginning and advanced nursing practice.